jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- Doing this to air on the side of safety and consistency across devices
 - ADD TO END OF RST32 -  OR (SV64T AND MV24 = 0 AND NOT 52A3P)

-NEED TO TEST SHORTENED AUTO CLOSE LOGIC AND LOV OPEN KICKING DIRECTIONAL DEVICES OUT OF AUTO

 SAT
 - 6 reclosers
 - day 1 for relay engineers and test setup
 - step through examples before actual testing

-- Mentioned edge case where kicking all directional devices out of auto can be undesirable
-	- Fault on F - Tie 2 will not operate and will sit there still in auto
-	- If we lose source CB1, Tie 1 will close to restore B, but if we then subsequently lose source CB3, when TIE1 opens due to LOV, it will be kicked out of auto, so it won't close back in to restore B from source CB2

 LOGIC (recloser):